hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Less time because I referee a soccer game in the late afternoon.

+11:17 Correspondence taking longer than 15 minutes.

+11:42 Done with correspondence and now I'll take a short break before working on Practice Problems.